We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As yet, there is no cure for type 1 diabetes.

-However, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), ongoing studies are actively looking at ways to:
+However, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK),

 - identify type 1 diabetes early and prevent it from starting